Isabel Jewelry : Isabel Rucker

 I have been metalsmithing for over 25 years and made thousands of pieces of jewelry.
 My metalwork includes a lot of hammered texturing (category “hammered jewelry“) because I love the mixture of glitter and hand-wrought look; I use various hammers and my anvil for this effect.
 I also carve wax models to make sculptural pieces that I have cast into metal.
 I love to experiment so you will sometimes see stand-alone collections appear on this website.

 My jewelry is directly connected to the natural world and I also cut and polish regional stones to be closer connected to the lands that I love.
 (You will see these in the category: “handcut stones” ).
 I like thinking about the sources of materials and gathering them myself, like abalone shell or agate.
-I also source regional stones that other people have found, like the gorgeous multi-colored nephrite jade from Wyoming.
+I also source regional stones that other people have found, like the gorgeous multi-colored nephrite jade from California and Wyoming.

 I don’t cut every stone I use, I also purchase beads and stones far beyond my region simply because they’re pretty and also to provide more choices on my website.
 But I still like to know a gem’s landscape of origin because that usually tells human, environmental, and geological histories so when I know a stone’s source you will see that on the information on the item listing.